 Another great Toronto shop that is a good one-stop-shop to help you shop local.
 They also have an online store for you to shop from home!

 Rosie & Her Mama (Masks & Dog Accessories)

 Who doesn’t want to match with their pup?
 This small business creates masks and matching dog handkerchiefs.
 They have some great holiday fabrics too.
 Perfect for holiday pictures!

 Low-waste, plant-based, eco-friendly goods for your home, bath, beauty, and beyond.

 Black Yoga Society (Yoga Mats)

 Bio-degradable plant-based cork and natural yoga mats.
 Great for the yogi in your family.

 Art for your dog.
 These colourful and artistic dog accessories are beautiful and perfect for your pet, or the dog lover on your list.
 Made with eco-conscious materials too!

 Looking for an isolation activity to gift to your friends or family?
 Make The Universe makes DIY candle and DIY deodorant kits that make a great gift.

-Shout-out to the Women Who Freelance Toronto Facebook group for helping me curate this list of amazing businesses to help you shop local.
+Shout-out to the Women Who Freelance Toronto and The Ladies Community Facebook groups for helping me curate this list of amazing businesses to help you shop local.
 Of course I couldn’t include every great business out there so please feel free to drop some of your favs in the comments below!